Normal forms in cubical type theory: Cubical type theory

 This is valid because for inductive types, different constructors are distinct, and constructors are injective functions (or embeddings, homotopically speaking).
 Therefore if argument of \(\hcomp\) --- defined in the context of \(\varphi\), i.e.\ a portion of a cube --- evaluates to a constructor at any point in the cube, then it has to evaluate to the same constructor everywhere, and we can uniquely recover the arguments of the constructor.

 The other version comes from considering inductive types as a special case of higher inductive types, and directly copying their rules.
-Crucially, it is possible for an expression \(t(i)\) to be a constructor when \(i = 0\), and a different one when \(i = 1\), so \Cref{eq:hcomp-strict} is no longer adequate.
+Crucially, it is possible in a HIT for an expression \(t(i)\) to be a constructor when \(i = 0\), and a different one when \(i = 1\). \Cref{eq:hcomp-strict} is therefore no longer adequate.
 Instead, we consider \(\hcomp\) over higher inductive types as new values, and eliminators for HITs define computation rules over \(\hcomp\).
 In this case, we need to add normal \(\hcomp\) terms, following \bible{7.2\astr4} and \bible{7.2\astr11}.